ahdinosaur/campjs-viii-ludditejs/README.md

 ???

-- when i was writing this talk a few days ago, covered in Imposter Syndrome, i realized...
+- when i was writing this talk a few days ago, deep in Imposter Syndrome, i realized...
   - someone inspired my passion behind this talk without me realizing

 ---